-Germany hoping for rain to avoid 3rd straight summer drought
+Germany hopes for rain to avoid 3rd straight summer drought

 “The last two years were extraordinarily dry,” he told the Rhein-Neckar Zeitung newspaper.
 “The ground needs rain.”

-The 2018 drought caused severe crop damage, resulting in such a poor harvest that the government had to come up with an aid package for farmers worth hundreds of millions of euros.
+The 2018 drought caused severe crop damage, resulting in such a poor harvest that the German government had to come up with an aid package for farmers worth hundreds of millions of euros.
 At the same time, rivers and lakes hit record low levels, causing environmental disruption and hitting the freshwater shipping industry.

-Last year was also exceptionally dry, causing widespread damage to the country’s forests, and the wildfire warnings are already at their second highest level this year, Ulrike Hoefken, minister for the environment and forests in the state of Rheinland-Palatinate, told the dpa news agency.
+Last year was also exceptionally dry, causing widespread damage to the country’s forests.
+Wildfire warnings are already at their second-highest level this year, Ulrike Hoefken, minister for the environment and forests in the state of Rheinland-Palatinate, told the dpa news agency.

-“A third drought-summer in a row would be catastrophic,” she said.
+“A third summer drought in a row would be catastrophic,” she said.

-There has been almost no rain since March 14, said German Weather Service meteorologist Andreas Friedrich, and it is too early to tell whether the precipitation expected later this week will be enough to alleviate the situation.
+There has been almost no rain since March 14, German Weather Service meteorologist Andreas Friedrich said, and it’s too early to tell whether the precipitation expected later this week will be enough to alleviate the situation.

 “If May were to be wet again, then we would have an easing of the situation, then there would be no drought,” he said.
 “If, of course, May were to be as dry as April, then we would have to fear a serious drought situation, but no meteorologist in the world knows that at the moment.”